hpc-workshops/llnl-maestro-workflows/episodes/04-placeholders.md

         label: TASKS.%%
 ```

-Note that the parameter is `TASKS` and that its label starts with the same name, but is followed
+Note that the label should include `%%` as above; the `%%` is itself a placeholder!
-by a `.%%`.
+The directory created for the output of each job step will be identified by the
+value of each parameter it used, and the parameter's value will be inserted to
+replace the `%%`.

-We would then update the line under `run` -> `cmd` defining `procs` to include the name
+Next, we should update the line under `run` -> `cmd` defining `procs` to include the name
 of the parameter enclosed in `$()`:

 ```yml
           procs: $(TASKS)
 ```

+If we make this change for steps `amdahl-1` *and* `amdahl-2`, they will now
+look *exactly* the same, so we can simply condense them to one step.

 The full YAML file will look like